 I have missed best friends getting married and having babies because of the Army.

-I have had to say goodbye to my husband more than once not knowing if I would ever see him again and if I did if he would be the same person I married.
+I have had to say goodbye to my husband more than once not knowing if I would ever see him again and if I did if he would be the same person that I married.

 I have had to watch as friends got that knock.
 The one that changed their lives forever.